Pachmarhi: Tourism

-Pachmarhi offers a variety of natural attractions such as lake boating, paragliding, greenery, views, waterfalls, mountain streams, and wildlife.
-Pachmarhi is also home to the National Adventure Institute, which hosts a variety of adventure training camps.
-Bharat Scout & Guides is also located there.
+Many visitors also come to visit the National Adventure Institute, which hosts a variety of adventure training camps.

 Wildlife

-In the Satpura Tiger Reserve, large mammal species include tiger, leopard, wild boar, gaur (Bos gaurus), chital deer (Axis axis), muntjac deer, sambar deer (Cervus unicolor), and rhesus macaques.
+The Satpura Tiger Reserve contains several large mammal species, including the tiger, leopard, wild boar, gaur (Bos gaurus), chital deer (Axis axis), muntjac deer, sambar deer (Cervus unicolor), and rhesus macaques.

-The endemic fauna includes chinkara, nilgai, wild dogs, the Indian wolf, bison, Indian giant squirrels, and flying squirrels.
+The endemic fauna also includes chinkara, nilgai, wild dogs, the Indian wolf, bison, Indian giant squirrels, and flying squirrels.

 Biosphere

-The forests of Pachmarhi, especially in the summer, are densely forested with fruit trees such as mangoes, jamun, custard fruit, and lesser-known but delicious local fruits such as khatua, tendu, chunna, khinni, and chaar.
-Oak and blue pine are also abundant.
-The forest is also known for its abundance of medicinal plants and herbs.
+The forests of Pachmarhi have many fruit trees such as mangoes, jamun, custard fruit, and lesser-known local fruits such as khatua, tendu, chunna, khinni, and chaar.
+Oak and blue pine are also abundant, and additionally, the forest is also known for having many medicinal plants and herbs.

 Dhupgarh

 The Satpura Range's highest point is 1,352 m.
 It's well-known for its sunrise and sunset views.
 At night, one can see the lights of neighbouring towns such as Itarsi.
-During the day, the lush green valley provides a captivating view.
 The summit can be reached by road or by foot.